blee1008/nova-hayes-rollout-simulation/docs/project-overview.md

 - Nova wants to release on Day 10.
 Your calendar says Day 18.
 Who is right and why?
 - Pre-release content shows high saves and low shares.
 Do you hold the strategy or pivot?

-> Platform decisions made here determine whether Module 9 is a manageable adjustment or a full crisis.

 ### Phase 3 · React and Adjust · Modules 5 + 6 1
 - Follower count is up 22% but demographic match dropped from 74% to 58%.
 Do you celebrate or flag it?